5 Top Tips for Securing an Internship in a Software Company

-Sponsored by Santander as part of their SME Internship Programme, I was offered a 10-week internship with the Learning Locker team here at Learning Pool (formerly HT2 Labs).
+Sponsored by Santander as part of their SME Internship Programme, I was offered a 10-week internship with the Learning Pool Learning Record Store team here at Learning Pool (formerly HT2 Labs).
 As a female, going into a typically male-dominated profession, the experience has been overwhelmingly positive.

 With this being the first internship I’d participated in, there are a few things I wish I had known before I started applying.
 The process of applying for work experience, internships and, even, permanent positions, can be extremely time consuming and can sometimes leave you feeling slightly defeated if it takes a while to recieve any positive feedback.